 Hailing from the UK, Frog Bikes is a kid-specific bike company determined to offer a high-end design at a mid-range price.
 While not the sleekest or best spec’d bikes on the market, Frog offers top-quality bikes for a more affordable price tag.
-Mostly available through local dealers, Frog Bikes are not as widely available as other brands, BUT the price includes assembly, tuning, sizing, and customization with included accessories at a local bike shop.
+Mostly available through local dealers, Frog Bikes are not as widely available as other brands that offer 16 inch bikes, BUT the price includes assembly, tuning, sizing, and customization with included accessories at a local bike shop.
 They are available online exclusively from Read, Set, Pedal.

 Frog Bikes are designed to fit your child just right.
 When you pick up your Frog Bike from your local dealer, the seat height, saddle position, and handlebar height will be adjusted to fit your child.
 In addition to setting the seat at the correct height, the seat will also be adjusted forward or backward to compensate for your child’s torso length.
 For added comfort, the seat is very well padded.